Introduction

 To maximise the security benefits of DNSSEC, organisations should sign both their forward and reverse DNS zones.

-Organisations should implement DNSSEC where possible on their principal domains, and where practical, on secondary domains.
-Many commercial DNS hosting providers (authoritative name server service) offer automated support for DNSSEC, of those that do not, many will offer sufficient control of DNS records to permit manual implementation.
-If implementing DNSSEC manually, take care to test the implementation as widely as possible on a secondary domain before implementing it on a principal domain.
-Organisations should familiarise themselves with risks associated with the implementation and operation of DNSSEC.
+Organisations should implement DNSSEC on their principal domains where possible, and on secondary domains where practical.
+Many commercial DNS hosting providers (authoritative name server service) offer automated support for DNSSEC.
+For those that do not, many offer sufficient control of DNS records to manually implement DNSSEC.
+If implementing DNSSEC manually, take care to test the implementation extensively on a secondary domain before implementing it on a principal domain.
+Organisations should be aware of the risks associated with DNSSEC implementation and operation.

-The use of Split Horizon DNS should be implemented where it is necessary to support a technical outcome.
-Organisations should not implement multiple Split Horizons for external parties.
-Organisations should be aware of additional considerations when implementing both DNSSEC and Split Horizon DNS.
+Implement Split Horizon DNS where necessary to support a technical outcome.
+Avoid implementing multiple Split Horizons for external parties.
+Organisations should be aware of other considerations when implementing both DNSSEC and Split Horizon DNS.
+For more information, refer to the IETF RFC 9704 Establishing Local DNS Authority in Validated Split-Horizon Environments (proposed standard).

 DNSSEC validation